Connect with us

 “Knowing her, I believe that she will make it her mission to help others better understand the enormous and multiple challenges associated with the onset of a disability, and she will press for changes in our health system to improve the lives of families who have to deal with disabilities,” said Stuart Butler, a senior fellow at the Brookings Institution who has worked with Super in the past.

 Persistent accessibility problems for people with disabilities are part of what Super wants to speak out about.
-“I live in an old with sidewalks that are very uneven, and just getting down the street in my chair is a big hassle,” she said.
-“Finding parking where we can open the door fully and get me out is a .”
+“I live in an old city with sidewalks that are very uneven, and just getting down the street in my chair is a big hassle,” she said.
+“Finding parking where we can open the door fully and get me out is a challenge.”

 Nichols has been surprised by how many medical offices have no way of lifting Super from her wheelchair to the exam table.
 “The default is, they ask me, ‘Can you pick her up?’
 It’s stunning how poorly prepared they are to help someone like Nora.”